tim1440/minesweeper/README.md

 It contains only one minesweeper.fsx which contains a minimal and simplistic version of the classic Minesweeper game.
 The game runs through the terminal.

+## How to run
+Navigate to it in the terminal and just run the command 'dotnet fsi minesweeper.fsx'.

+Commands: r for reveal, f for flag, and x y for coordinates.

 # What I have learned
 This project wasn't all too difficult since I spent the majority of my first semester coding in F#, however a couple of things really tripped me up at first, and those were system specific.
 I chose Minesweeper specifically because it is my replacement game for doomscrolling and I have developed an adoration for the game.